o-leolleo/blog/content/blog/leveraging-terraform-aws-provider-default-tags-for-better-resource-management/index.md

 ```

 By running `terraform plan` we get the output below.
-Notice how the default tags are applied to both buckets and overridden and extended in the second one.
+Notice how the default tags are applied to both buckets and overridden and extended in the second one (first in the picture).

 [![Terraform plan output](terraform-plan.png)](terraform-plan.png)